miayam/miayam/README.md

 I was looking for an alternative to [Jekyll](https://jekyllrb.com/) written in `JavaScript` because I am a boring web developer—the kind you can find anywhere else.
 I tried [Gatsby](https://www.gatsbyjs.com/) and wound up getting bored.
-All those shiny new technologies [Gatsby](https://www.gatsbyjs.com/) has to offer were not really what I need.
-I tried [Hexo](https://hexo.io/).
+All those shiny new technologies [Gatsby](https://www.gatsbyjs.com/) has to offer are not really what I need.
+I have tried [Hexo](https://hexo.io/).
 It had a similar ambiance to [Jekyll](https://jekyllrb.com/), but it didn't spark joy.

 And then, there was [Eleventy](https://www.11ty.dev/)...
-It really was like a magical glove that just fits my brain perfectly.
-It did one thing, and did it well.
-A simple SSG (Static Site Generator) that helped provide the barebones of the next generation of [miayam.io](https://miayam.io).
-And for good reason, the batteries were not included.
+It really is like a magical glove that just fits my brain perfectly.
+It does one thing, and does it well.
+A simple SSG (Static Site Generator) that helps provide the barebones of the next generation of [miayam.io](https://miayam.io).
+And for good reason, the batteries are not included.